-Appointing a language assistant is similar to appointing a member of staff, there are various HR and administrative tasks that need to be completed to ensure they transition well into your institution and local community.
+Appointing a Modern Language Assistant is similar to appointing a member of staff.
+There are various HR and administrative tasks that need to be completed to ensure they transition well into your institution and local community.

 Before the language assistant arrives

-To help prepare for the arrival of your language assistant, the below tasks need to be completed between the months of June and August.
+To help prepare for the arrival of your language assistant, the below tasks need to be completed in early summer.

 Read application dossiers